MauBERT: Universal Phonetic Inductive Biases for Few-Shot Acoustic Units Discovery

 \subsection{Self-Supervised Fine-Tuning}

 We employ self-supervised fine-tuning to adapt \mphubert models to unseen languages with limited or no labelled data.
-This approach generates pseudo-labels through clustering of learnt representations and applies masked language modelling (Figure \ref{fig:model}b), enabling \mphubert to adapt to the acoustic patterns of new languages.
+This approach generates pseudo-labels through clustering of learnt representations and applies masked language modelling (\Cref{fig:model}b), enabling \mphubert to adapt to the acoustic patterns of new languages.

 We use four methods to generate pseudo-labels: K-means, frequent features, frequent phones and all phones.
 As \citet{hsu21_hubert}, we apply K-means clustering with $K = 100$ to representations from encoder Transformer layers (HuBERT-base, \mphubert) or downstream module layers (\mphubert variants).
-For \mphubert-\feat, we extract the top $K$ most frequent feature vectors (\textit{feat. freq.}) from the articulatory feature space (Figure \ref{fig:model}c).
+For \mphubert-\feat, we extract the top $K$ most frequent feature vectors (\textit{feat. freq.}) from the articulatory feature space (top of \Cref{fig:model}b).
 For both \mphubert variants, we extract the top $K$ most frequent phones (\textit{phone freq.}) or all phones from pre-training data (\textit{all phones}).
-See Appendix \ref{app:clustering} for details.
+See \Cref{app:clustering} for details.